enifmada/EMSel/figures/README.md

 # Recreating main text figures

 This directory contains scripts to recreate the data-derived figures in the main text of Fine and Steinrücken (2024), or generate similar plots for a dataset of your choosing.
-Both subdirectories assume that you have run `run_emsel.py` on a target dataset in `--full_output` mode.
+Step-by-step instructions to generate each plot can be found in the README of each subfolder.

 ## simulation subdirectory